pingcap/docs/TiDB_FAQ.md

 ## How does TiDB manage user account?

-TiDB follows MySQL user account management system.
+TiDB follows MySQL user authentication mechanism.
 You can create user accounts and authorize them.

 You can use MySQL grammar to create user accounts.
 For example, you can create a user account by using the following statement: